OCHA-DAP/hdx-hapi/docs/data_usage_guides/coordination_and_context.md

   3W.
 See the [`org`](org) section below for more information on how we handle these details.
 * Rows without an associated sector are skipped
-* The reference period is obtained from the HDX dataset
+* The reference period is derived manually per resource based on the resource metadata

 ### Usage notes